bcheidemann/class-injector/ROADMAP.md

 expect(app.innerContextOne.dependency).not.toBe(app.innerContextTwo.dependency);
 ```

-## Better Documentation

-*Stage: research*

-Ideally documentation would be generated largely from typescript types and JsDoc comments, with some
-hand written docs generated from markdown files.

-## Auto-context
+## Auto-context (✅)

 *Stage: unstarted*

 When a class uses the `@Inject` decorator but is neither decorated with `@Context` nor injected
 into a class with a bound context, then it should behave as though it is decorated with `@Context`
 with default context options.

+## Better Documentation

+*Stage: awaiting documentation*

+Ideally documentation would be generated largely from typescript types and JsDoc comments, with some
+hand written docs generated from markdown files.

 ## Configurable missing dependency error behaviour